nwmqpa/GTNH-CropAutomation/README.md

     autoStat

 The third program is autoSpread.
-This will automatically spread (duplicate) your crops if the new Gr + Ga - Re is at least 46 (configurable), terminating once the storage farm is full.
+This will automatically spread (duplicate) your crops if each new Gr + Ga - Re is at least 46 (configurable), terminating once the storage farm is full.
 A trash can is recommended for this program.
 Note that growth is capped at 21 and anything higher will be flagged as a weed.
 To run, simply enter:

     autoSpread

-If you have brand new crops (ie. 1/1/1 spruce saplings) and want to automatically run autoSpread after autoStat then enter
+Fire and Forget.
+If you have brand new crops (ie. 1/1/1 spruce saplings) and want to automatically run autoSpread after autoStat:

     autoStat && autoSpread